-4.7.
+3.7.
 Joint Analysis of Measured Behaviors

 Table 3 shows the correlation matrix of our measured behaviors, with colored cells indicating statistically significant correlations.
-Consistent with our previous observations, bid is significantly correlated with belief (belief about the other bid), quiz (number of correct quiz answers), loss-averse (number of options B), bid-zero (bid for a prize of \$0), competitive (number of antisocial competitive choices), gre (number of correct GRE answers), and crt

-(number of correct CRT answers).
+Consistent with our previous observations, bid is significantly correlated with belief (belief about the other bid), quiz (number of correct quiz answers), loss-averse (number of options B), bid-zero (bid for a prize of \$0), competitive (number of antisocial competitive choices), gre (number of correct GRE answers), and crt (number of correct CRT answers).
 However, it is clear from Table 3, that some of these variables are also correlated with each other.
 For example, loss-averse is correlated with bias (number of decisions violating the expected utility) and risk-averse (number of safe options B), which is expected since all three measures are designed to capture systematic biases.

 The variable that has the strongest correlation with other variables, besides bid, is crt.
-Previously we discussed that besides impulsivity, the CRT is measuring cognitive ability, and thus it is not surprising that crt is positively correlated with gre.
+Previously, in Section 3.6, we discussed that besides impulsivity, the CRT is measuring cognitive ability, and thus it is not surprising that crt is positively correlated with gre.
 For the same reason, it is not surprising that crt is positively correlated with quiz, since both tasks require cognitive ability.
-Surprisingly, however, crt is negatively and significantly correlated with competitive, suggesting that more impulsive participants (i.e., participants who score less on the CRT) are more competitive (i.e., participants who choose to sacrifice social welfare to be ahead or not to be behind of others).
-Given that crt is correlated with both competitive and bid, it is possible that the correlation between competitive and bid is mainly driven by crt.
+Surprisingly, however, crt is negatively and significantly correlated with competitive, suggesting that more impulsive participants (i.e., participants who score less on the CRT) are more competitive (i.e., participants who choose to sacrifice social welfare to be ahead or not to be behind of others).22 Given that crt is correlated with both competitive and bid, it is possible that the correlation between competitive and bid is mainly driven by crt.
 Of course, the reverse could be true as well.
 Therefore, we employ a multivariate analysis.

 Table 4 shows the estimation results of different OLS regressions in which the dependent variable is bid, and the independent variables are measured behaviors reported in Table 3.
-Specification (1) supports the findings from Section 4.2, by showing that bid is positively correlated with belief and negatively correlated with quiz.
-Specification (2) supports the findings from Section 4.3, by showing that out of different measures of systematic biases only loss-averse is significantly correlated with bid.
-Similarly, specifications (3) and (4) support the findings from Sections 4.4 and 4.5, by showing that bid is positively correlated with bid-zero and competitive.
-Recall from Section 4.6 that bid, gre, and crt are all correlated (this can also be seen in Table 3).
+Specification (1) supports the findings from Section 3.2, by showing that bid is positively correlated with belief and negatively correlated with quiz.
+Specification (2) supports the findings from Section 3.3, by showing that out of different measures of systematic biases only loss-averse is significantly correlated with bid.
+Similarly, specifications (3) and (4) support the findings from Sections 3.4 and 3.5, by showing that bid is positively correlated with bid-zero and competitive.
+Recall from Section 3.6 that bid, gre, and crt are all correlated (this can also be seen in Table 3).
+Specification (5), however, shows that when we include both gre and crt as explanatory variables, only crt is significant.
+Therefore, we conclude that it is mainly impulsivity, and not cognitive ability to do mathematical computations, that influences behavior in rent-seeking contests.